Updated January 7 2021.

 In response to the COVID-19 pandemic, Congress approved loan forbearance and related assistance for homeowners with federally-backed mortgages through the U.S. Department of Housing and Urban Development (HUD), the U.S. Department of Agriculture (USDA), the Federal Housing Administration (FHA), the U.S. Department of Veterans Affairs (VA), and Fannie Mae and Freddie Mac.

 More information about available assistance can be found on the Consumer Financial Protection Bureau’s (CFPB) website here.

-On September 4, 2020, the Centers for Disease Control (CDC) issued an order to temporarily halt residential evictions for nonpayment of rent through December 31, 2020, if the renter completes this declaration and meets certain qualifications.
-For more information on this order, visit CFPB’s website here.
+On September 4, 2020, the Centers for Disease Control (CDC) issued an order to temporarily halt residential evictions for nonpayment of rent if the renter completes this declaration and meets certain qualifications.
+The order has been extended through January 31, 2021., For more information on this order, visit CFPB’s website here.

 The CARES Act put in place protections for renters in federally-supported housing by putting in place a moratorium on evictions for up to 120 days beginning on March 27, 2020.
 In addition, landlords in federally-supported housing can seek loan forbearance in order to ease the burden of rent payments.
-The website above also provides details on these protections.
+Eviction moratoriums and loan forbearance protections end on various dates, based on the program.
+The website above also provides details on these protections and their expirations.

 If you are a renter or homeowner with questions, the Legal Aid Society of Hawaii has produced a frequently asked questions (FAQ) website with answers to questions about the CARES Act’s provisions, as well as specific policies put in place by Hawaii State and local government.
 You can learn more about the Legal Aid Society of Hawaii and the services they provide to renters, homeowners, and consumers on their website here.